Acute kidney failureKidney failure; Renal failure; Renal failure - acute; ARF; Kidney injury - acute

 A kidney or abdominal ultrasound is the preferred test for diagnosing a blockage in the urinary tract.
 X-ray, CT scan, or MRI of the abdomen can also tell if there is a blockage.

-Once the cause is found, the goal of treatment is to help your kidneys work again and prevent fluid and waste from building up in the body while they heal.
-Usually, you have to stay overnight in the hospital for treatment.
+Once the cause is found, the goal of treatment is to help your kidneys work again and prevent fluid and waste from building up in your body while they heal.
+Usually, you will have to stay overnight in the hospital for treatment.

-The amount of liquid you eat (such as soup) or drink will be limited to the amount of urine you can produce.
+The amount of liquid you drink will be limited to the amount of urine you can produce.
 You will be told what you may and may not eat to reduce the buildup of toxins that the kidneys would normally remove.
-Your diet may need to be high in carbohydrates and low in protein, salt, and potassium.
+Your diet may need to be high in carbohydrates and low in protein , salt, and potassium.